zyedidia/perforator/README.md

 regions, inlined function lookup), the binary must include DWARF information.
 Perforator supports position-independent binaries.

+Perforator is primarily intended to be used as a CLI tool, but includes a library for more general user-code tracing called `utrace`, a library for reading ELF/DWARF information from executables, and a library for tracing perf events in processes.

 # Installation

+There are three ways to install Perforator.

 1. Download the prebuilt binary from the releases page.